tdavislab/MergeTreeMetric/README.md

 3. Hera

-- We use Hera to calculate bottleneck distance and Wasserstein distance between two persistence diagram.
+- We use Hera to calculate bottleneck distance and Wasserstein distance between two persistence diagrams.
 Please following this [link](https://github.com/grey-narn/hera) to install Hera.

 - Adding environment variables in whatever file you normally configure these (e.g. ~/.bash_profile):
 ```bash